 “Of this, I am actually certain.
 After collecting thousands of stories, I’m willing to call this a fact: A deep sense of love and belonging is an irreducible need of all women, men, and children.
 We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong.
 When those needs are not met, we don’t function as we were meant to.
 We break.
 We fall apart.
 We numb.
 We ache.
 We hurt others.
 We get sick”.

 As treatment providers, we must contribute to a culture of connection and belonging if we want to facilitate addiction recovery for LGBT people.
+Contact our New Hampshire drug rehab today to start you road to recovery.

 Autumn Khavari is the Process Recovery Center’s in-house writer.
 She received an education in Substance Use Counseling from Beal College in Bangor, Maine.